Join our Team

 • Punctual and able to adapt to a changing schedule is a must

-• Proficiency in Microsoft Office (especially Excel, Word, Outlook, and preferably Access)
+• Basic skills in Microsoft Office (specifically Excel, Word, Outlook)

 • Willingness to learn internal registration system (Camp Brain)